Risk Score

 Close Positions

-When action is "close", the risk score is capped at 30 (always proceed).
+When action is "close", the risk score is capped (always proceed).
 Closing a position reduces risk, so Canon does not block exits.

 Using Recommendations in Your Agent